 The internal affairs function is important for the maintenance of professional conduct in a law enforcement agency.
-It is the policy of the Newton Police Department to accept and investigate any and all complaints of alleged officer misconduct or wrongdoing from any citizen or agency employee, including complaints made anonymously.
+It is the policy of the Newton Police Department to accept and investigate any and all complaints of alleged officer misconduct or wrongdoing from any citizen or agency employee, regardless of the hour or day of the week.
+This includes reports from anonymous sources, juveniles, undocumented immigrants, and persons under arrest or in custody.
 All allegations will be investigated to their logical conclusion.
 Following a thorough and impartial examination of the available factual information, the case report will include a final disposition.
 If discipline is in order, it shall be administered according to the degree of misconduct.

-It is the policy of this department that officers conducting the investigation of any allegation of misconduct must strive to conduct a thorough and objective investigation without violating the rights of the subject officer or any other law enforcement officer and show proper respect to all members of the public.
+It is the policy of this department that officers conducting the investigation of any allegation of misconduct must strive to conduct a thorough and objective investigation without violating the rights of the subject officer or any other law enforcement officer, and show proper respect to all members of the public.
 Accordingly, all supervisors and any other officer who may be called upon to do an internal investigation must be thoroughly familiar with the department's internal affairs policy.
 The Internal Affairs Officer shall have attended internal affairs training as mandated by the NJ Division of Criminal Justice.
+This written directive has been developed in accordance with the revised New Jersey Attorney General Directive on Internal Affairs 2019-5.